bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ```

 ### Delete order
 Below code deletes the order.
-This will be allowed only when the order is in completed or cancelled status.
+This will be allowed only when the order is in completed or canceled status.

   ```
-  string resourceGroupName = "<resource-group-name>"; // Input the name of the resource group string jobName = "<job-name>";  // Input the name of the job within the specified resource group
+  // Input the name of the resource group string resourceGroupName = "<resource-group-name>";

+  // Input the name of the job within the specified resource group string jobName = "<job-name>";

   // Initializes a new instance of the DataBoxManagementClient class.
   DataBoxManagementClient dataBoxManagementClient = InitializeDataBoxClient();